MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 Build the Executable for i.MX93 Evaluation Kit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to build the Executable of the :guilabel:`Example-Java-Widget` Application, the SDK provides the Gradle :guilabel:`buildExecutable` task.
+To build the Executable of the :guilabel:`Example-Java-Widget` Application, the SDK provides the Gradle :guilabel:`buildExecutable` task.

 .. note::

    If you are using another IDE than IntelliJ IDEA, please have a look at :ref:`sdk_6_build_executable` section.
-   Come back on this page if you need to activate an Evaluation License.
+   Come back to this page if you need to activate an Evaluation License.

 * Double-click on the :guilabel:`buildExecutable` task in the Gradle tasks view.
 * The build stops with a failure.